-Both HostGator and Namecheap offer “unmetered” bandwidth through all their shared web hosting plans.
+Both HostGator vs Namecheap offer “unmetered” bandwidth through all their shared web hosting plans.
 This means they provide a set amount of bandwidth which you can use as much as you want.
 You may experience a limited maximum server speed, but not the amount of data you can transfer through the servers.

 Winner: Since both the hosting providers offer unmetered bandwidth, you need to make a smart choice based on how much storage capacity you get with each shared hosting plan.

 The storage space your web hosting provider offers is also an important factor to consider when choosing a hosting plan.